caddyserver/website/src/docs/markdown/extending-caddy.md

 ### Provisioning

-A module's configuration will be unmarshaled into its value automatically.
+A module's configuration will be unmarshaled into its value automatically (when loading the JSON config).
 This means, for example, that struct fields will be filled out for you.

 However, if your module requires additional provisioning steps, you can implement the (optional) [`caddy.Provisioner`](https://pkg.go.dev/github.com/caddyserver/caddy/v2?tab=doc#Provisioner) interface: